Don'Tale Mayes

 Don'Tale O'Neil Mayes (born January 16, 1992) is an American professional mixed martial artist.
-He currently competes in the Heavyweight division in the Ultimate Fighting Championship (UFC).
+He competed in the Heavyweight division of the Ultimate Fighting Championship (UFC), achieving a 4–7 record, and 1 no contest in the promotion.

 Background

 Born and raised in Kentucky, Mayes begun training martial arts to discharge his aggression.
 He initially picked up judo before transitioning to other disciplines as well.
 In judo he claimed Kansas and Indiana state championships.
 Mayes attended Ancilla College but did not receive a degree.

 Mixed martial arts career

 Early career

 Mayes competed as an amateur from 2014 to 2015, compiling an undefeated 8–0 record.
 Mayes then compiled a 3-1 professional record, winning the Hoosier FC Heavyweight Championship in only his second fight.
 He was invited to participate in Dana White's Contender Series 8 of Dana White's Tuesday Night Contender Series.
 Mayes faced Allen Crowder, losing by technical knockout in the third round.
 He appeared twice more on the Contender Series, winning both fights by stoppage, earning his UFC contract on the second try.